Electric Bicycle Laws by State: What Every Rider Should Know

 Age Restrictions:

-Age restrictions are another area of divergence.
+The age for electric bike operation varies by state, making this one of the more inconsistent aspects of electric bicycle laws by state.
 Some states impose minimum age requirements for operating Class 3 e-bikes, while others have no such restrictions.

 Some states tie age restrictions to road usage.